Architecture "lagging behind all other sectors" in climate change fight says IPCC report author

 Retrofitting is the single most effective strategy for developed countries to limit emissions from buildings, the report found.
 But so far, "low renovation rates and low ambition" have hindered large-scale emissions reductions.

-This can be traced back to the construction industry's lack of digitisation, Saheb argues, and the fact that homeowners have to organise every element of a retrofit, from the heat pump to the insulation, themselves.
+This can be traced back to the construction industry's lack of digitisation, Saheb argues, and the fact that homeowners have to organise every element of a retrofit, from the heat pump to the insulation, by themselves.

 "If you need to repair your car, you don't have to think about each piece separately," Saheb said.
 "You just take it to a garage, they fix it and you don't care about the details."